hlian/hao.codes/_drafts/typelits.md

 }
 ```

-Now routing _also_ means writing API documentation, the act of converting beautiful code into messy English paragraphs that never seem to mean what you want them to mean.
+At some point you will _also_ have to copy down the routes in your application into your API documentation, the act of converting beautiful code into messy paragraphs that never seem to mean what you want them to mean.
 Most people, understandably, skip this part altogether.
+I would argue this is a _third_ kind of routing: the hierarchy of your web service has been rendered into server-side code, and it has been rendered into client-side code, and now it is being rendered into English.

-We have trapped ourselves in this hall of mirrors and like every prison it is of one of our own construction.
-We are operating at the wrong level of abstraction.
-In Rails (and frameworks like Rails) we specify our routes through a domain-specific language.
-That code contains all the information we need to generate our JS client or (with judicious annotation) our documentation, but it requires us to run the Ruby code.
-This is great for the server and terrible for everybody else.
+We have imprisoned ourselves in this hall of mirrors and like every prison it is of one of our own construction.
+It seems to me that we are operating at the wrong level of abstraction.
+In Rails (and similar frameworks) we choose to specify our routes through runtime code.
+That code, and the in-memory data structures it builds, contains all sorts of information that we need access to and that we then duplicate on the client side and in the documentation.
+But it is inherently locked up on the server.

-Alternately we could have the server run the routes in special modes (a "JS client" mode, a "C client" mode, a "documentation" mode) where it spits out the JS or the C or the English as an intermediate file and then serve that file.
-Write the code to write the code.
+We could instead have the server run the routes in special modes, where for example Rails spits out a JS client in the "JS client mode" or English documentation in the "documentation mode."
+Write the code to write the code, if you will.
 Extend the interpreter for the routing DSL to support these modes.
 Implement a plugin system.
 Work really hard to make a small amount of people happy.
+But this then shifts the burden to the people working on the framework by dramatically expanding the scope of what the routing library should look like.

+It would be nice if we had some sort of intermediate language, a halfway point between the time we write down the routes in a module and the time that code is executed to trun the server.

-But let me tell you about a third way.
+So let me tell you about a third way.
 A story of types and functions.
 A story of _type-level_ programming.
 And let me use a smidgen of Haskell to illustrate it.
 An esoteric language, to be sure, but one that is concise enough and beautiful enough to warrant it.
 (I will try to explain line by line what is happening.
 I want this to be relevant to all curious readers.)

 ## Types and their constructors